beling/book-pl/src/ch08-02-strings.md

 After these two lines, `s` will contain `foobar`.
 The `push_str` method takes a string slice because we don’t necessarily want to take ownership of the parameter.
-For example, the code in Listing 8-16 shows that it would be unfortunate if we weren’t able to use `s2` after appending its contents to `s1`.
+For example, the code in listing 8-16 shows that it would be unfortunate if we weren’t able to use `s2` after appending its contents to `s1`.

 ```rust